 HACE is high-altitude cerebral edema.
 This is a buildup of fluid around the brain and is the most severe form of altitude sickness.
 It is life-threatening, and the individual should seek medical attention immediately.

 Symptoms include loss of consciousness, fever, ataxia, and rapid heartbeat.
-If someone is thought to be suffering from HACE, they should be brought to a lower altitude and provided supplemental oxygen.
+If someone is suspected of suffering from HACE, they should be taken to a lower altitude and provided with supplemental oxygen.

-While altitude sickness can affect anyone, regardless of fitness level, it can be mitigated by gradually increasing altitude and taking time to properly acclimate.
+While altitude sickness can affect anyone, regardless of their fitness level, it can be mitigated by gradually increasing altitude and allowing sufficient time for proper acclimation.

 With proper planning, you can properly acclimate to high altitude so that you can enjoy your time in the mountains.